Flag of the European Union EU Clinical Trials Register Help

 End point title

-Number Participants With Clinically Significant Abnormal Serum Chemistry Values [13] [14]
+Number of Participants With Clinically Significant Abnormal Serum Chemistry Values [13] [14]

 End point description